 Agenda Change Requests (ACRs)

 ACRs are requests to consider proposals that are not part of the current cycle.
 The Board of Game adopted a proposal to change the ACR policy during the November 2017 Statewide Regulations Meeting; changes will go into effect July 1, 2018.
 The deadline to submit ACRs will now be November 1 and an updated ACR policy and form will soon be available.

 The Boards of Fisheries and Game recognize that in rare instances circumstances may require regulatory changes outside the regular process.
 The problem outlined in an emergency petition needs to justify a finding of emergency.
 In accordance with state policy expressed in AS 44.62.270, emergencies will be held to a minimum and are rarely found to exist.
 Read the full policy on emergency petitions (PDF 14 kB) or contact the Boards Support office for information at (907) 465-4110.

 About the Proposal Process

 Call for Proposals Issued (PDF 143 kB)

 The Board of Game operates on a three year cycle, alternating which subjects are under consideration.
 A "Call for Proposals" is issued, enumerating the subjects for a given meeting, and listing the deadline for receiving proposals.

 After the deadline for receiving proposals has passed, a proposal book is published which is distributed statewide for comment.

 At the board meetings, the board hears reports from department staff and comments from the public.
-The board deliberates each proposal and acts by either adopting, rejecting, or amending proposals.
+The board deliberates each proposal and acts by adopting, rejecting, amending, or deferring proposals.

 The board meetings are open to the public during the entire process, with the exception of executive sessions which are rare and held only for issues of pending legislation, personnel, or confidential matters.